noclocks/NoClocksVault/03-AREAS/Checklists/Checklist - New Startup.md

 	- [ ] Acquire a *Registered Agent* Lawyer to represent your company with the state
 	- [ ] Submit your Articles of Organization
 	- [ ] Submit your Operating Agreement
-	- [ ] Recieve Certificate of Existence
+	- [ ] Receive Certificate of Existence
-	- A certificate of good standing is a legal document that confirms that your business is compliant with state regulations.
-In California for example, a certificate of good standing is known as a certificate of status.
+- [ ] Setup [[Accounting]], [[Taxes]], and [[03-AREAS/Finance/_README|Finance]] Software Tech Stack:
+	- Every company in the US has to file taxes every year, regardless of whether or not they generated any revenue.
+The longer you wait, the most time consuming and expensive it is to clean up later - every dollar movement, from day one.
+-
 ## Conclusion

 ***